jqueuniet/netbox-go/apiv4_0/docs/Device.md

 ### NewDevice

-`func NewDevice(id int32, url string, deviceType BriefDeviceType, role BriefDeviceRole, site BriefSite, parentDevice NullableNestedDevice, primaryIp NullableBriefIPAddress, lastUpdated NullableTime, ) *Device`
+`func NewDevice(id int32, url string, deviceType BriefDeviceType, role BriefDeviceRole, site BriefSite, primaryIp NullableBriefIPAddress, lastUpdated NullableTime, ) *Device`

 NewDevice instantiates a new Device object
 This constructor will assign default values to properties that have it defined,